 This becomes a very big deal when he gets ready to apply for scholarships, college admissions, and internships.
 Believe it or not, a rising number of college admissions counselors and potential employers are reviewing your teen’s social media profiles to get a better sense of who they are.

-In Kaplan’s 2012 survey of college admissions officers:
+In Kaplan’s 2018 survey of college admissions officers at 364 four-year colleges:

-- 26 percent said they have visited applicants’ social networking pages
+- 25 percent say they have visited applicants’ social networking pages

 1. Do posts pass the Grandma test?